DrThomasAger/smile/README.md

 This defines the way that the model will respond.
 It tells the model to follow these format instructions rigidly `[:` and exactly `[=`.

-It is ended with `] End format =]`.
+It is ended with `=] End format :]`.
 The word `End` is often used as an additional word to the name inside of section endings to more clearly delineate the ending of a section.

+## Open and Close Brackets

+You don't need to match all open and close brackets, or section names, exactly in the start section indicator and the stop section indicator.
+This is the advantage of Large Language Models (LLMs) - they can infer so much from context that we don't need to make fully explicit every connection between every section.
+This becomes more essential the larger the prompt becomes.

 # Does (: Smile Make You Happier?